 Program participants accelerated their professional education in the first year and achieved a more stable employment situation and greater financial autonomy by the second year than those in the comparison group.
 The program’s self-directed approach appears to be an effective and inexpensive way to integrate youth into the workforce, with participants benefitting within two years of starting the program.

-Impact on employment: Invitation to the program had no impact on youth employment or salaries 11 months after participants began the program.
-However, more intervention group participants had moved from self-employment to salaried jobs at the 21-month follow up than those in the comparison group.
+Impact on employment: Invitation to the program had no impact on youth employment or salaries eleven months after participants began the program.
+However, more intervention group participants had moved from self-employment to salaried jobs at the 21 month follow up than those in the comparison group.
 This could be due to the reflection component of Groupements des Créateurs, during which some participants may have deemed their projects too unrealistic or too costly to pursue.

-Impact on participants’ income: After two years, more youth in the intervention group earned over minimum wage (1000 euros per month, or US$1282 in 2013) from their revenue-generating activities than those in the comparison group.
-Intervention group participants earned salaries 118 euros higher on average, equivalent to 28 percent larger salaries than those of the comparison group (414 euros or US$531).
+Impact on participants’ income: After two years, more youth in the intervention group earned over minimum wage (EUR 1000 per month, or US$1282 in 2013) from their revenue-generating activities than those in the comparison group.
+Intervention group participants earned salaries EUR 118 higher on average, equivalent to 28 percent larger salaries than those of the comparison group (EUR 414 or US$531).
 However, this salary increase corresponded with a decrease in money received from the government or from family members.
 As such, while there were no differences in overall monthly income between the two groups, program participants had greater financial autonomy, with more of their income coming from their monthly salaries than from the government or their families.